How to Feed a Fat Feline

 "Weight loss diets have the most successful outcomes," says Dr. Joyce.
 This includes both a commercial weight loss formula and portion control.
 "I recommend wet food, but only because it seems easier for owners to regulate how much they are feeding.
 Also, it's eaten in one shot, so if there are two cats in the household, there is less chance for the fatter cat to eat the skinnier cat's portion."
 Dr. Joyce also recommends strictly limiting treats and eliminating table scraps altogether.
-A food containing the amino acid L-carnitine may also be beneficial, as it helps to burn fat while maintaining lean muscle mass.
+A grain-free food containing the amino acid L-carnitine may also be beneficial, as it helps to burn fat while maintaining lean muscle mass.

 Though a gym membership may not be in your kitty's future, exercise should be on the menu.
 But be prepared.
 Getting Fluffy moving may take a dedicated and creative owner.
 "See what your cat responds to," Dr. Joyce says.
 "Some enjoy chasing a laser light, which you can operate from the couch.
 You can put a cat on a harness and an extendable leash and let it run around an enclosed yard with you.
 Make your cat work for its food -- take the bowl and ask it to follow you around the house to get it."
 If adopting a kitten is an option, a younger companion's eagerness to play and chase may also get your adult cat off the couch.